Skip to content

 Required skills and resources

 As other systems, you must have access to a 3D printer.
-All custom parts were printed in PLA.
+All custom parts were printed in PLA; better materials can be used.

 Gather materials, tools and parts: https://pipettin-bot-d7af10.gitlab.io/toolchanger/parts-toolchanger.html